andrewstucki/redpanda-operator/harpoon/README.md

 |--------------------|-----|-----|-----|-----|
 | Some scenario      | ✅  | ✅  | ✅  | ✅  |

+### Normalized flag utilization

+Check `suite.go` for all flags, but some highlights:

+- `-retain`: Skip cleanup phase for tests which failed
+- `-timeout`: Set the timeout for the entire test suite to run
+- `-provider`: Specify a provider with its own unique hooks and scenarios to run

 ## Usage

 Included is a "stub" test suite example, but here's a slightly more complex suite builder setup: